octaviaaris/tasteBud/README.md

-# tasteBud
+![tasteBud homepage](https://github.com/octaviaaris/tasteBud/blob/master/static/images/tasteBudhomepage.png)<br/>
 tasteBud uses restaurant data pulled using the Yelp Fusin API and user ratings to tailor new restaurant recommendations to the user's unique taste.
 Its front-end is implemented in React.
-![tasteBud homepage](https://github.com/octaviaaris/tasteBud/blob/master/static/images/tasteBudhomepage.png)<br/>
 ## Table of Contents

 * [Technologies](#technologies)